 The most common malignancy of the skin in fair-skinned adults in the US, Australia, and Europe.
 CRUK Cancer incidence statistics Opens in new window It typically presents as pearly papules and/or plaques; non-healing scabs; small crusts and non-healing wounds; plaques, nodules, and tumours with rolled borders; or papules with associated telangiectasias.
-Strong risk factors include exposure to UV radiation from sunlight (not tanning beds), previous x-ray surface therapy (e.g., as acne therapy), arsenic exposure (e.g., in contaminated well water), xeroderma pigmentosum, Gorlin-Goltz syndrome, and history of transplantation (particularly solid organ).
+Strong risk factors include UV radiation, sun exposure, x-ray exposure, arsenic exposure, xeroderma pigmentosum, nevoid basal cell carcinoma (Gorlin-Goltz) syndrome, and history of transplantation.
 Metastases and advanced lesions are uncommon.

-Ranges from in situ tumours, to invasive tumours and metastatic disease.
-Patients commonly present with a new or enlarging lesion that they are concerned about, which may be tender or itchy, or a non-healing wound, often attributed to trauma by the patient.
-Types include SCC in situ (Bowen's disease), invasive SCC, and metastatic (or aggressive) SCC.
-In situ tumours are typically thin, flesh-coloured to erythematous, scaly plaques, while invasive SCC may present as an exophytic tumour or ulcer.
+Ranges from in situ tumours (Bowen's disease) to invasive tumours and metastatic disease.
+Patients commonly present with a new or enlarging lesion that they are concerned about, which may be tender or itchy, or a non-healing wound originally caused by some trauma.
+In situ tumours are typically thin, flesh-coloured to erythematous, scaly plaques, while invasive squamous cell carcinoma (SCC) may present as an exophytic tumour or ulcer.
 Tumours may be friable and bleed easily and are located mostly on sun-exposed areas of skin, such as the head and neck (84%) and extensor upper extremities (13%).
 Cumulative ultraviolet exposure and immunosuppression are major risk factors.

 A malignant tumour arising from pigment-producing melanocytes found in the skin, eye, and central nervous system.
 Several variants exist.
-Typically presents as a deeply pigmented skin lesion that is new or changing in size, shape, or colour.Unlike basal cell carcinoma and squamous cell carcinoma, melanoma is most common at body sites that have received intense, intermittent sun/UV exposure (e.g., on the back in men and on the legs and feet in women.
+Typically presents as a deeply pigmented skin lesion that is new or changing in size, shape, or colour.Unlike basal cell carcinoma and squamous cell carcinoma, melanoma is most common at body sites that have received intense, intermittent sun/UV exposure.
+Lesions are more common on the trunk in men and on the legs and feet in women.
 Tanning beds and sun lamps have been positively correlated with melanoma.
 The likelihood of metastatic disease as a complication is high, and in young adults melanoma is a common cause of cancer-related death.

 Sunburn is an acute inflammatory reaction of the skin induced by overexposure to UV radiation.
 Skin findings include erythema and oedema, with or without vesiculation, followed by desquamation.
 Symptoms include pain and/or pruritus.
 Acute sunburn is a self-limiting condition and typically requires only supportive care.
 Primary prevention via sun avoidance, physical protection, and the appropriate use of sunscreen is key to managing the condition, as cellular damage caused by UV radiation is irreversible and may with time increase the risk of skin cancer.
-No current treatments can reverse UV-induced DNA damage in the skin.

 BMJ Publishing Group